thiswillbeyourgithub/wdoc/wdoc/docs/USAGE.md

     * WARNING: The cache is temporarily ignored in non openaillms generations because of an error with langchain's ChatLiteLLM.
-    Basically if you don't use `--private` and use llm form openai, WDoc will use ChatOpenAI with regular caching, otherwise we use ChatLiteLLM with LLM caching disabled.
+    Basically if you don't use `--private` and use llm form openai, wdoc will use ChatOpenAI with regular caching, otherwise we use ChatLiteLLM with LLM caching disabled.
     More at https://github.com/langchain-ai/langchain/issues/22389